Overview

 • Tenderness

-The above are temporary and usually resolve within the first few days, swelling is often marked the next morning but settles within hours, bruising can take a week to 10 days to resolve and can sometimes persist for longer.
+The above side effects are temporary, and usually resolve within the first few days.
+Swelling is often marked the next morning, but typically settles within hours.
+Bruising can take a week to 10 days to resolve, and can sometimes persist for longer.

-Most leading brands also contain a local anaesthetic and most clinicians will apply topical anaesthetic cream, or ice, prior to treatment to numb the skin.
-Treatment need not be painful.
+Most leading brands of lip filler injection also contain a local anaesthetic, and most clinicians will apply topical anaesthetic cream, or ice, prior to treatment to numb the skin.
+This is a non-invasive treatment as it is an injection only.
+You may experience some discomfort during the injection, but there is no need for treatment to be painful.

 Subscribe to our newsletter to receive the latest news & updates